Backbone81/membership/README.md

 Situations can arise where some member might not receive a specific change and the change is not gossiped any more by other members.
 To tackle this issue, there is a full exchange of membership list at a low frequency.
 A random member is picked and the full membership list is requested.

+## Logging

+This library is using log levels to provide different details about its operation.
+The higher log levels always include all logs of the lower log levels.
+Log level 0 is intended for production use while the other log levels are intended for debugging purposes.

+- Log level 0: General status information like members added and removed
+- Log level 1: Network messages sent
+- Log level 2: Network messages received
+- Log level 3: Gossip messages received

 ## TODOs